giampaolo/psutil/docs/index.rst

   Return hardware fans speed.
 Each entry is a named tuple representing a certain hardware sensor fan.
-  Fan speed is expressed in RPM (rounds per minute).
+  Fan speed is expressed in RPM (revolutions per minute).
   If sensors are not supported by the OS an empty dict is returned.
   Example::